gaurab4163/Innovaccer-Desktop-Cleaning-Utility/README.md

 2. Add GUI.
 I had been experimenting a lot lately with Qt, but couldn't write GUI because of time limitation and my other academic engagements(exams).
 It would greatly help novice users who are unacquainted with terminal

 # Youtube video on how to run this program
-Add the link by tomorrow
+Will add the link by tomorrow

-# How to install
-It's pretty straight forward
-1. Open terminal
-2. cd to the directory